-This Rule governs the assignment of cases to Jjudges of the Court and among the two (2) divisions of the Court.
+This Rule governs the assignment of cases to judges of the Court and among the two (2) divisions of the Court.
 It is a rule of administrative convenience, and it is not intended to, nor does it, confer any rights upon any litigant.
-Notwithstanding the provisions of this Rule, the Court may assign a case to a Jjudge in a division other than the one specified in this Rule.
+Notwithstanding the provisions of this Rule, the Court may assign a case to a judge in a division other than the one specified in this Rule.

-All cases will be assigned to one (1) of the Judges of the Court.
-With the exception of cases referred to Magistrate Judgemagistrate judges, all proceedings in a particular case will usually be held before the Judge to whom that case is assigned.
+All cases will be assigned to one (1) of the judges of the Court.
+With the exception of cases referred to magistrate judges, all proceedings in a particular case will usually be held before the judge to whom that case is assigned.